Recent Advances in Reinforcement Learning in Finance: Deep Reinforcement Learning

 \paragraph{Deep $Q$-Network (DQN).} To overcome the instability issue and the risk of overestimation mentioned above, \cite{mnih2015human} proposed a Deep $Q$-Network (DQN) algorithm in an online setting with two novel ideas.
 One idea is the slow-update of the target network and the second is the use of `experience replay'.
 Both these ideas dramatically improve the empirical performance of the algorithm and DQN has been shown to have a strong performance for a variety of ATARI games \cite{bellemare2013arcade}.

 We first discuss the use of experience replay \cite{lin1992self}.
-That is we introduce a replay memory $\mathcal{M}$.
-At each time $t$, the tuple $(s_t, a_t, r_t,s_{t+1})$ is stored in $\mathcal{M}$ and a mini-batch of independent samples is randomly selected from $\mathcal{M}$ to train the neural network via stochastic gradient descent.
-Since the trajectory of an MDP has strong temporal correlation, the goal of experience replay is to obtain uncorrelated samples, which can give more accurate gradient estimation for the stochastic optimization problem.
+That is we introduce a replay memory $\mathcal{B}$.
+At each time $t$, the tuple $(s_t, a_t, r_t,s_{t+1})$ is stored in $\mathcal{B}$ and a mini-batch of {$B$} independent samples is randomly selected from $\mathcal{B}$ to train the neural network via stochastic gradient descent.
+Since the trajectory of an MDP has strong temporal correlation, the goal of experience replay is to obtain uncorrelated samples that are more similar to the i.i.d data (often assumed in many optimization algorithms), which can give more accurate gradient estimation for the stochastic optimization problem and enjoy better convergence performance.
 For experience replay, the replay memory size is usually very large in practice.
 For example, the replay memory size is $10^6$ in \cite{mnih2015human}.
 Moreover, DQN uses the $\varepsilon$-greedy policy, which enables exploration over the state-action space $\mathcal{S}\times \mathcal{A}$.
 Thus, when the replay memory is large, experience replay is close to sampling independent transitions from an explorative policy.
 This reduces the variance of the gradient which is used to update $\theta$.
 Thus, experience replay stabilizes the training of DQN, which benefits the algorithm in terms of computational efficiency.

 We now discuss using a target network $Q(\cdot,\cdot;{\theta}^{-})$ with parameter ${\theta}^{-}$ (the current estimate of the parameter).
-With independent samples $\{(s_k, a_k, r_k, s_k^{\prime})\}_{k=0}^{n}$ from the replay memory (we use $s_k^{\prime}$ instead of $s_{k+1}$ for the state after $(s_k,a_k)$ to avoid notational confusion with the next independent sample $s_{k+1}$ in the state space), to update the parameter $\theta$ of the $Q$-network, we compute the target
+With independent samples $\{(s_{(i)}, a_{(i)}, r_{(i)}, s_{(i)}^{\prime})\}_{i=0}^{B}$ from the replay memory (we use $s_{(i)}^{\prime}$ instead of $s_{(i+1)}$ for the state after $(s_{(i)},a_{(i)})$ to avoid notational confusion with the next independent sample $s_{(i+1)}$ in the state space), to update the parameter $\theta$ of the $Q$-network, we compute the target

 and update $\theta$ using the gradient of